fiedsch/data_util/Readme.md

 # Utilities

-PHP classes and helpers that might be helpful when working with data, variablenames,
+PHP classes and helpers that might be helpful when working with data files, variable name lists, etc.

- * `Data\Helper` proviedes some static helper functions
+ * `Data\Helper` provides some static helper functions

 ## Usage